COSTS TO STUDY IN THE UK

 Before purchasing anything, people usually research their options to ensure they not only get the best price, but also the best "bang for their buck".
 Your education should be no different.
 As you consider the cost of education both in the States and abroad and as you weigh the pros and cons of studying in the UK, don't forget to factor in value for money.
 Consider this: the United Kingdom offers the best education money can buy in the English-speaking world.
 By studying in the United Kingdom, you get the best for less.
 Not only could you earn a world-class education, international exposure and experience, and the chance to travel, but also the opportunity to make friends from around the world, all in less time and for less money than at an American university.
 That is value for money you just can’t beat.

-Yes, maybe your local community college costs less, but why live with your parents or never venture past your city's boundaries when, as a student and for roughly the same price, you could get a degree in another country, see the world, and study with other students from almost every continent?
+Yes, maybe your local community college costs less, but why live with your parents or never venture past your city's boundaries when, as a student, you could get a degree in another country, see the world, and study with other students from almost every continent?

 Most American students need to take out student loans to pay for their studies, but we think studying in the UK is the best way to make your student loan pay you back.